 Difference between Adobe RGB vs sRGB

-In addition to these high scaling scanners and digital cameras for professional photographer use AdobeRGB color space.
+In addition to these high scaling scanners and digital cameras for professional photographers use AdobeRGB color space.

 Head To Head Comparison Between Adobe RGB vs sRGB (Infographics)